The Godfather Part III: Casting

-Al Pacino, Diane Keaton and Talia Shire reprised their roles from the first two films, with Pacino accepting an $8 million salary.
+Al Pacino, Diane Keaton and Talia Shire reprised their roles from the first two films.
+Pacino's deal was finalized in August 1989, which led to the film being given the greenlight.
 According to Coppola's audio commentary in the film in The Godfather DVD Collection, Robert Duvall refused to take part unless he was paid a salary comparable to the $6 million earned by Pacino in the previous film.
 In 2004, on the CBS program 60 Minutes, Duvall said, "If they paid Pacino twice what they paid me, that's fine, but not three or four times, which is what they did."

 When Duvall dropped out, Coppola rewrote the screenplay to portray Tom Hagen as having died before the story begins, and created the character B. J. Harrison, played by George Hamilton, to replace the Hagen character and portray a role smaller than Michael Corleone's attorney in the story.
 Coppola stated that, to him, the movie feels incomplete "without [Robert] Duvall's participation".
 According to Coppola, had Duvall agreed to take part in the film, the Hagen character would have been heavily involved in running the Corleone charities.
-Duvall confirmed in a 2010 interview that he never regretted the decision of turning down the role.
+Duvall confirmed in a 2010 interview that he never regretted the decision to turn down the role.

+Andy Garcia was cast as Vincent Mancini over Alec Baldwin and Robert De Niro.

-Julia Roberts was originally cast as Mary, but dropped out due to scheduling conflicts.
-Madonna wanted to play the role, but Coppola felt that she was too old for the part.
-Rebecca Schaeffer was set to audition, but was murdered by an obsessed fan.
-Winona Ryder was cast in the role and started filming her part, but dropped out after a few weeks into production due to commitments with Mermaids (1990) and nervous exhaustion.
+Julia Roberts was originally cast as Michael Corleone's daughter, Mary, but dropped out after having already cast in Pretty Woman.
+Madonna tested for the role, but Coppola felt that she was too old for the part after Garcia was cast.
+Rebecca Schaeffer was selected to audition while scheduled on her meeting with Coppola to cast the role, but was murdered by obsessed fan Robert John Bardo earlier in the day, after having just filmed the television miniseries Voyage of Terror: The Achille Lauro Affair in Italy.
+Winona Ryder was cast in the role due to her success in Beetlejuice the previous year and started filming her part, but dropped out after a few weeks into production due to commitments with Mermaids (1990) and nervous exhaustion.